hxbaishikele/resume/_pages/en/cv.md

 * Nov, 2018, Third Prize of the 2018 Beijing Science and Technology Award (rank 4)
 * Oct, 2016, Young Elite Scientists Sponsorship Program by the China Association for Science and Technology
 * Oct, 2016, RWTH Aachen – Tsinghua Senior Research Fellowship
+* Dec, 2020, Best Paper Award of the 8th International Conference on Innovative Production and Construction (IPC 2020)
-* Nov, 2020, Best Paper Award of 4th National Conference on Building Information Modeling
+* Nov, 2020, Best Paper Award of 6th National Conference on Building Information Modeling
 * Jan, 2019, Best Paper Award of _Journal of Graphics_
 * Nov, 2018, Best Paper Award of 4th National Conference on Building Information Modeling
 * Nov, 2014, Best Paper of 17th Conference on Computing in Civil Engineering in China
 * Nov, 2014, Best Presentation of Tsinghua University Doctoral Academic Forum

 ### Teaching
+* Dec, 2020, Excellent Advisor (First Prize) of the 2020 Student Research Trainning Program of Tsinghua University
 * Jul, 2020, Excellence Award of Tsinghua University for Online Teaching during the COVID-19 Pandemic
-* Dec, 2019, Excellent Advisor (First Prize) of Student Research Trainning Program of Tsinghua University
+* Dec, 2019, Excellent Advisor (First Prize) of the 2019 Student Research Trainning Program of Tsinghua University
 * Jul, 2019, Third Prize of the 11th Teaching Competition for Young Faculties in Beijing
 * Dec, 2018, First Prize of 8th Teaching Competition for Young Faculties in Tsinghua
 * Oct, 2017, Second Prize of Teaching Competition in School of Civil Engineering